nazreen/aws-cdk-for-lex-messenger/README.md

 - modify the lambda code.
   - copy in the page token
   - set your own verification token. this can be any string. you paste the same one later when you integrate your app in the webhook section.
+- fill in the required environment variables. refer to the `CONFIG` object in the lambda handler code.
 ## Create API
 - create resource. name it 'webhook'
 - create GET method for that resource. select Lambda integration without Lambda proxy integration